-Wooden garden furniture looks great when new but usually, within a year or two, and without maintenance will start to lose its natural colour, turning grey or silver as a result of weathering and UV exposure.
-Sometimes, the aged, silver/grey look fits in perfectly with some styles of garden, others prefer to retain the new, out of the box look.
+Wooden garden furniture looks great when new but can, within a year or two and without maintenance, start to lose its natural colour, turning grey or silver as a result of weathering and UV exposure.
+For some, the aged, silver/grey look fits in perfectly with some styles of garden, others prefer to retain the new, out of the box look.

-The good news is that regardless of your preference, garden furniture can be easily maintained and preserved with a garden furniture oil.
+The good news is that regardless of your preference, garden furniture can be easily maintained, preserved and restored with the right garden furniture oil.